mlochen/led-column/README.md

-# led_column
+# led-column

 The code in this repository is for an led effect lamp (type column).
-It consists of a base, that contains the power supply and the microcontroller, and a light column, which is illuminated from the inside by an led strip with 300 LEDs.
-The strip is wrapped around a pipe with a diameter of 5cm, so that it forms a spiral.
+It consists of a base, that contains the power supply and the microcontroller, and a light column, which is illuminated by an led strip with 300 LEDs.
+The strip is wrapped around a pipe with a diameter of 5cm, so that it forms a spiral and illuminates the diffusor with a diameter of 16cm from the inside.

 ## Hardware
     +--------------+                                 +---------------+